sineels/sinlee7022/content/codespaces/getting-started/quickstart.md

    ![Screenshot of the pop-up message: "Your application running on port 3000 is available."
 Below this is a green button, labeled "Open in Browser."](/assets/images/help/codespaces/quickstart-port-toast.png)

-1. Click **Open in Browser** to view your running application in a new tab.
+1. 클릭 **Open in Browser** to view your running application in a new tab.

 ## Edit the application and view changes